slidewiki/slidewiki-deployment/README.md

 ## `/bin`

-This directory holds script for handling the SlideWiki Git repositories.
+This directory holds scripts for handling the SlideWiki Git repositories.

 ## `/docker-compose`